Welcome

 Revision Tip

 When advising a client pre-action, always document the steps taken to comply with the PDPAC or relevant protocol, especially attempts to negotiate or mediate.
+Record reasons if ADR is considered unsuitable at a particular stage.
+Preserve relevant documents (including electronic data), and consider whether targeted pre-action disclosure or inspection would help resolve the dispute.
 This evidence will be essential if the opponent later alleges non-compliance or if the court considers costs sanctions.

 Key Point Checklist